Using contexts

 You must be an organization admin to remove projects from contexts though the method detailed below.

-1. Navigate to Organization Settings Contexts page in the CircleCI web app.
+Navigate to page in the CircleCI web app.
 The list of contexts will be visible.

 Expression restrictions

 Restrict contexts by setting up expression restrictions.
-Expression restrictions are rules that pipeline values must match.
+Expression restrictions are rules that Pipeline Values must match.
 Using expression restrictions allows you to create arbitrary constraints on the circumstances in which a context is available for use.
-For example, you may have a context containing credentials that should only be used for deploying your code from your protected main branch:
+For example, you may have a context containing credentials that are only used for deploying your code from your protected main branch:

 Tabs and new lines are considered whitespace so can be used to break long lines, but have no other significance.
 For example, the snippet above could also be written: